History Pages: 23 - The Map and the Trees

 For a table of contents, see History pages.

 The new Town of Santa Cruz Board of Trustees got busy soon after getting organized in 1866.
 One of their first actions was to commission a map of the growing town.
-The job went to Solomon W. Foreman, a local civil engineer, and Thomas W. Wright, the County Surveyor.
+The job went to Solomon Foreman, a local civil engineer, and Thomas Wright, the elected County Surveyor.
 Wright had already created many maps for local landowners, but the Foreman & Wright map of 1866 was the first with a civic purpose.
+The image at right is a detail from the map's front page.

-Along with creation of the map, many streets were given official names for the first time (see note 1), and the name of Willow Street was officially changed to Pacific Avenue.
-The change may have had a connection to the grand new Pacific Ocean House Hotel (see 21 - The Town).
+Along with creation of the map, many streets were given official names for the first time (see note 1), and others had their names changed.
+The two most important name changes were: Willow Street became Pacific Avenue, and Main Street became Front Street (the discontiguous section of Main Street on Beach Hill kept its name).
+The Pacific Avenue change may have had a connection to the grand new Pacific Ocean House Hotel (see 21 - The Town).
 Or maybe the Trustees decided that the street which had surpassed Main Street as the primary conduit of downtown commerce needed a more powerful name - from the humble Willow to the mighty Pacific.
 Whatever the reasons, the change obscured some local history and began a trend away from naming Santa Cruz streets after local native trees and other useful plants.

 Willow Street had been so-named because the mission padres planted a row (one source says a double row) of willow trees marking the edge of their cultivated fields.
 The trees were spaced at ten-foot intervals, and strips of leather were tied between them, serving as a crude fence intended maybe to keep stray livestock out of the fields.
 As the only road running from downtown to the bay, Willow Street became more important as shipping traffic increased during the 1850s.
 Smaller lots were created along both sides of the street, which began to be filled with commercial and residential buildings.
 By 1861, most of the willow trees had been cut down, their original function no longer necessary.

 Did anyone lament the loss of this tribute to one of the most common yet important local trees?
-Apparently not, for no other Santa Cruz street has since been named Willow.
+Apparently not, for no Santa Cruz street is named Willow today.
 In fact, of all the downtown streets named after trees, very few are local species.
 Neither have the iconic Monterey trees earned any recognition downtown.
-You'll have to cross the San Lorenzo River to find Cypress Avenue and Pine Street.
+You'll have to head out to the Eastside neighborhood to find Cypress Avenue and Pine Street.

 The transplanted north-easterners, who by 1866 formed the core of the downtown business community, were perhaps a bit homesick and chose to name streets mostly after eastern trees.
 Take a hike in the area and you’ll search in vain for a native Cedar, Locust, Elm, Chestnut or Myrtle.
 I'll give them a pass on Spruce, since our Douglas Fir was often called a spruce back in those days.